mm80843/T3.5/docs/Blueprint/PBN__Blueprint_20.md

 Tracking and surveillance of infections must be efficient by tracking and monitoring diseases in all residents of the GBN, but also in all persons who enter the GBN during the day, whether for a delivery, a job or a service.
 The tracking and surveillance material should be able to detect common infectious viruses or bacteria as well as all types of registered epidemic diseases.
 In addition, the system needs to be updated as soon as health authorities report a new disease or outbreak.
 The use of robots capable of diagnosing a disease is also on the rise and it is expected that the need for human resources for testing purposes will be less.

+## Property: has_BPPermanent

+Permanent & Temporary

+## Property: has_BPValueProposition

+Infection tracking and monitoring is a robust decision-making tool that supports the implementation and updating of the security strategy in the event of an epidemic by providing real-time data that is critical in such an event.

+## Property: has_BPScale

+Both

 ## Property: has_BPProblem

 As far as tracking and surveillance of infections is concerned, the challenge lies in the efficiency and reliability of tracking and surveillance methods and devices.
 These are directly related to case definition and thus knowledge of the disease.
 However, if it is an unknown or new epidemic, the case definition cannot be accurately confirmed, creating grey areas where the epidemic can spread unnoticed.

-## Property: has_BPScale
+## Property: has_BPRestriction

-Both
+The restrictions and limitations of this proposal primarily concern data collected through tracking and surveillance.
+These data, in particular individual identity and health status, should only be used for their original purpose, namely tracking and surveillance of infections and nothing else.
+The effectiveness of tracking also relies heavily on a quick responsiveness which was not always the case during the COVID-19 pandemic.
+Other limitation contain:
+•	 the cost of testing and analysis of subsequent data
+•	 the cost of tracking of infected people
+•	 the environmental impact from the plastic waste from the disposables
+•	 testing can be inaccurate and can give false sense of security or vice-versa.

 ## Property: has_BPPhase

 Design & Operational

+## Property: has_BPDemonstrated

+During the outbreak of COVID -19 this method was frequently used and proved to be efficient.

-## Property: has_BPPermanent
+## Property: has_BPTransmission

-Permanent & Temporary
+All

 ## Property: has_BPDescription